giveitanudge/Predicted-Attention-Docs/index.md

 ## Endpoints
 ### GET /prediction

-Retrieve the pAttention for a single URL.
+Retrieve the attentionScore for a single URL.

 **Request Parameters:**